Murray Chotiner: Final years (1971–1974)

 In January 1971, Chotiner and his third wife, Mimi, divorced on the ground of irreconcilable differences, after five years of marriage and a bitter, contested trial.
 Mimi Chotiner testified that the couple's matrimonial difficulties began when he left California to work for the Nixon campaign, while Murray Chotiner retorted that his wife had said that his government job in the Nixon Administration "wasn't good enough for her".
 Mrs. Chotiner had refused to accompany her husband to Washington, stating at trial that she remained because her children were in California schools.
 Murray Chotiner married again on May 30.

 In March 1971, Chotiner resigned from his White House job and returned to the private practice of law.
 He represented former Teamsters president Jimmy Hoffa, who had been informally promised early parole from his jury tampering sentence.
 Chotiner wrote to Haldeman in November 1971, noting that no action on Hoffa's release seemed to be taking place, and President Nixon granted Hoffa clemency later that month.
 When Chotiner's role became public in 1973, he stated that he was proud of his actions on behalf of Hoffa.
 Chotiner also lobbied the White House on behalf of milk producers, who were seeking increased United States Department of Agriculture price supports and who were major contributors to the Republican Party.
 Chotiner negotiated a $2 million campaign contribution from Associated Milk Producers to the Committee for the Re-Election of the President (CRP) with John Connally and Herbert W. Kalmbach in exchange for an increase in price supports.
-The donation was technically illegal under the Federal Election Campaign Act, but it had not yet gone into effect.
+The donation would have been illegal under the Federal Election Campaign Act, but it had not yet gone into effect.
 Nevertheless, the money was funneled through shell organizations created by John Dean and Bob Bennett to avoid suspicion.